What Is Required When Writing a Plaintiff's Claim For Small Claims Court?

 The Plaintiff's Claim Document Begins the Small Claims Court Process.
 The Document, Known As a Pleading, Is Required to Clearly and Concisely Summarize the Story of What the Defendant Allegedly Did Wrong.
 The Story Must Contain Enough Details to Show That a Legal Reason For Suing Actually Occurred.

 Understanding the Requirement of Adequate Fact Particulars, Among Other Things, Within Small Claims Court Pleadings

 A legal action begins with a commencing document.
 In the Small Claims Court, the commencing document that starts a lawsuit is called the Plaintiff's Claim.
 In the higher Court, the commencing document is called a Statement of Claim.
 These commencing documents as well as the Defence document that may be subsequently received from a Defendant are known as pleadings.
-A good and proper pleading document, again whether the commencing document, being the Plaintiff's Claim or Statement of Claim, or even the responding Defence document, must be crafted in a manner that meets the requirements of the Court.
-The focus of this webpage will be to answer the common questions about the Rules regarding a proper Plaintiff's Claim within the Small Claims Court.
+The preparing of a proper pleading document; and whether as a Plaintiff's Claim, Statement of Claim, or the Defence, all pleading documents, must be prepared properly in a manner that meets with various prescribed Rules as the procedural requirements of the Court.
+This article shall focus upon and address common concerns that arise in the Small Claims Court and are applicable to, and involve, the requirements within a proper Plaintiff's Claim pleading.

 Procedural Rule Mandates

 The Rules of the Small Claims Court, O. Reg.
 258/98, provide the foundational requirements for a pleading document with the specifics of the requirements applicable to a Plaintiff's Claim provided at Rule 7 which states: